Debbie Allen

 BirthdayJan.
 16, 1950

 BiographyDeborah Kaye Allen (born January 16, 1950) is an American actress, dancer, choreographer, singer, director, producer, and a former member of the President's Committee on the Arts and Humanities.
-She has been nominated 20 times for an Emmy Award (winning five), and two Tony Awards.
+She has been nominated for 22 Emmy Awards (winning five), and two Tony Awards.
 She has won a Golden Globe Award, and received a star on the Hollywood Walk of Fame in 1991.
+In 2025, she will receive an Academy Honorary Award.

 In 2001, Allen opened the Debbie Allen Dance Academy in Los Angeles, where she currently teaches young dancers.
 She also taught choreography to former Los Angeles Lakers dancer-turned-singer, Paula Abdul.
 She is the younger sister of actress/director/singer Phylicia Rashad.